Biden plans floating platforms to expand offshore wind power

 This is a carousel.
 Use Next and Previous buttons to navigate

+4 of8 FILE - Energy Secretary Jennifer Granholm speaks during the daily briefing at the White House in Washington, June 22, 2022.
+The Biden administration hopes to develop floating platforms in the deep ocean for offshore wind towers that could power millions of homes and vastly expand offshore wind in the United States.
+Susan Walsh/AP Show More Show Less

-4 of5 FILE - Interior Secretary Deb Haaland speaks during a ceremony commemorating the 21st anniversary of the Sept.
+5 of8 FILE - Interior Secretary Deb Haaland speaks during a ceremony commemorating the 21st anniversary of the Sept.
 11, 2001 terrorist attacks at the Flight 93 National Memorial in Shanksville, Pa., Sept.
 11, 2022.
 The Biden administration says it will hold its first offshore wind auction next month.
 Haaland says the Feb.
 23 auction in the New York Bight region will allow offshore wind developers to bid on six lease areas, the most ever offered in an auction for offshore wind.
-Barry Reeger/AP Show More Show Less
+Barry Reeger/AP Show More Show Less 6 of8

+7 of8 FILE - Two of the offshore wind turbines which have been constructed off the coast of Virginia Beach, Va. are viewed June 29, 2020.
+State regulators on Friday, Aug.
+5, 2022, approved an application from Dominion Energy Virginia to build an enormous offshore wind farm off the coast of Virginia Beach and recover the cost from ratepayers.
+Steve Helber/AP Show More Show Less

 WASHINGTON (AP) — The Biden administration on Thursday announced plans to develop floating platforms in the deep ocean for wind towers that could power millions of homes and vastly expand offshore wind in the United States.